-It used to be that the best way to do this was to simply download all the files to your computer via FTP, then remove them from the server and upload them to the new location.
-With the common use of databases now, this doesn’t entirely take care of the problem; in many cases entries in the database reference the old domain, making it a long and messy process to complete.
-It looks like this:
+It used to be that the only way to do this was to simply download all the files to your computer via FTP, then remove them from the server and upload them to the new location, whether that be a different folder or path.
+With the common use of databases now, this doesn’t entirely take care of things; in many cases entries in the database reference the old domain or old folder path, making it a long and messy process to complete.

-Lengthy, cumbersome and often technical; this is not an easy approach.
+You read about the manual site migration process here, if you wish.
+Unfortunately, it’s lengthy, cumbersome and sometimes technical.
+Definitely not a simple approach.
 But don’t worry!
 It turns out there is an easier way.
 Just be sure that you’re using one of the apps in our web application installer (e.g.: WordPress, Joomla, ImpressPages, and dozens more!)

 Cloning with 1-click web apps